How to Be a Graphic Designer, Without a Soul

 I admit, I was a bit worried about the “without losing your soul” in the title of the book before starting, but Adrian Shaughnessy turned out not to be nearly as romantic as I expected; he even argues that self-initiated projects (“personal projects”) usually are not a good way to promote oneself and get new clients – something that doesn’t resonate well with the title, and something I don’t agree with even though I don’t believe in souls.

-That one part which threw me off in the beginning starts with the construction of this dichotomy:
+That line of thought which threw me off starts with the construction of this dichotomy: